Inside the world of Private Label Coffee Roasting Services

 Talking about price before cup profile is at cross purposes

-Private label arrangements obviously attempt to maximize their profit for both the producer (coffee roaster) and the retailer (brand) so they enter into negotiations with the objective of the lowest price each party can tolerate.
+Private label arrangements are generally established for both the producer (coffee roaster) and the retailer (brand) to maximize their profits.
+So both parties enter negotiations with the objective of the lowest price each party can tolerate.

-By meaning tolerating, we are talking about what is the minimum cup quality the retailer (or brand) can get away with so as to satisfy their pricing and sales objectives.
+By using the term "tolerating", we are talking here about what is the minimum cup quality the retailer (or brand) can get away with so as to satisfy their pricing and sales objectives.
 Margin needs to be made by both parties.

-As contract and private label coffee roasters ourselves, we know how this conversation always starts - "what's your best price per kilo for XXX kilos ? and to be brutally honest that's an immediate red flag to use that the person asking this question either has no idea what they are doing or is just tyre kicking or wanting rough numbers for their ideas or dreams.
+As contract and private label coffee roasters ourselves, we know how this conversation starts - "what's your best price per kilo for XXX kilos ? and to be brutally honest that's an immediate red flag to us the prospect asking this question either has no idea what they are doing or is just kicking tires wanting rough numbers for their ideas or dreams.

-"What's your price" is in all honesty a ridiculous starting point for a coffee solution.
-Try asking a builder to give a price to construct a home with no plans, no soil surveys and no permits - it's impossible.
+"What's your best price" is in all honesty a ridiculous starting point for a coffee solution.
+Try asking a builder to give a price to construct a home with no plans, no soil surveys and no permits and no specifications - it's impossible.

-Coffee roasters need to maintain their business in a profitable manner so they can continue to work with a return that supports their company in the long term - ongoing expenses for equipment break downs, specialized cleaning, maintenance and capital investments for upgrades, etc. All manufacturers have cost surprises - situations that can never be priced into a "lowest cost" agreement.
+Ongoing expenses for equipment break downs, specialized cleaning, maintenance and capital investments for upgrades or replacements, etc. All manufacturers have cost surprises - these are situations which can never be priced into a "lowest cost" agreement.

 Why transparency and robust discussions are the key to a good private label deal

-That might sound simplistic, but to put that into context, of the 2,000 odd coffee brands in Australia, more than 85% are small businesses with limited resources and often they don't have a good handle on their real financials or they have never run large deals so they won't know all the full lifecycle costs involved.
+That might sound simplistic, but to put that into context, of the 2,500+ coffee brands in Australia, more than 90% are small businesses with limited resources and often they don't have a good handle on their real financials or they have never run large deals.
+In a nutshell, these small brands won't know all the full lifecycle costs involved.

-An experienced coffee solutions provider will pitch a private label deal with a fair cost taking all those factors into consideration without attempting to be greedy as it's generally a volume-based opportunity.
+An experienced coffee solutions provider will pitch a private label deal at a fair cost taking all available factors into consideration without attempting to be greedy.

 In some cases, private label manufacturing is barely able to pay costs and profits are limited whilst the risk is always present the customer may go elsewhere.